What is the school's Published Admissions Number?

 School organisation and after school clubs

-How will the school terms differ from local authority schools?
+How may the school terms differ from local authority schools?

-We have carefully designed our school year to ensure that our terms and holidays are of as even length as possible – either of six or seven weeks followed by a two week break (four to five weeks in the Summer).
+We have carefully designed our school year to ensure that our terms and holidays are of as even length as possible – either of six or seven weeks.
+We traditionally have a two week break in October/November and, depending on the timing of Easter, in May/June.
+The school year usually finishes later in July than most local schools.
 We hope this stability will help to boost the children’s momentum throughout the year and work to counter the attainment dip after the traditional long Summer break.

 What are the timings of the school day?